Trails in the Wilson Creek Area Trailhead Area

 Ascends moderately through mixed hardwoods and then runs slightly downhill along the crest of the ridge on an old logging road.
 It descends steeply for a brief stretch into the flats right above the cliffs, in an open oak forest.
 There are a couple of old logging roads that diverge here; keep left at a couple of faint intersections to reach a fantastic viewpoint at the top of the cliffs.
 Grandfather Mountain looms in the background above Lost Cove.
 Stay back from the edge and don't trample the moss that grows between the rocks.

 USGS/USFS Number: 260

 From here, the path is co-signed as the Mountains to Sea Trail.
-Again, it follows an old roadbed with some washouts descending all the way to the creek - these can be tricky.
-The trail veers right again as it nears Harper Creek Falls - stay straight on a side path on the old road bed to reach the falls (requiring a steep rope-assist scramble to get to the base).
+Again, it follows an old roadbed with some washouts leading all the way down to the creek - these can be tricky to navigate.
+The trail veers uphill to the right again as it nears Harper Creek Falls.
+(Continue straight on the old road bed to reach the falls, requiring a steep rope-assist scramble to get to the base).
 After climbing past the falls, the trail follows the creek upstream on the right side to the intersection with the North Harper Creek Trail.
 The Mountains to Sea Trail leaves along that path.